 First, she provided factual proof.
 That is, she included actual medical terms, data, and numbers taken straight out of the pathology report.

 Then, she provided evidential proof.
-That is, she included laboratory test results proving not only that she did have cancer, but also how big and advanced it was, and the fact that it has metastasized to her lymphnodes.
+That is, she included laboratory test results proving not only that she did have cancer, but also how big and advanced it was, and the fact that it has metastasized to her lymph nodes.

 OK, back to my point.

-This entire event gave me an idea.
-I thought about all the elements of proof that can add more credibility and believability to your copy.
+This reminded me about all the elements of proof that can add more credibility and believability to your copy.

 So I came up with a formula.
+I call it “FORCEPS.”
 Think of a pair of forceps, which is commonly used by surgeons for extracting.
 In this case, think of it as a way to “surgically extract” as much doubt as possible from your copy!